meleu/tdd-ruby/hello-world.md

 The answer for this question is our first example of how TDD promotes software design.

 To make our program testable it is good to separate our "domain[^1]" code from the outside world (side-effects[^2]).
-In our program the greeting string is our domain, and the `puts` is a side effect (printing the string on the screen).
+In our program the greeting string is our domain, and the `puts` is a function that causes a side effect (printing the string on the screen).

 Imagine that instead of printing the greeting on the screen we wanted to send the string over the network as a response to a HTTP request.
 If our domain (the construction of the greeting string) is properly separated, we can easily reuse it in different scenarios.
 That's the main benefit of separating these concerns.
 So, let's do it.